 Come to this club to explore your creative talents and enjoy some DIY projects, art appreciation and have fun!

 Chorus and Advanced Chorus offer students an opportunity to sing acapella and contemporary choral pieces.
-Chorus meets on Thursdays until 4:00, and Advanced Chorus meets Thursday until 5:45.
+Chorus meets on Thursdays until 4:00, and Advanced Chorus meets on Thursdays until 5:45.
 The Chorus season runs from September – December.
 Singers will work towards a December concert.
 All levels of singers welcome!

 Cru is an international, faith-based organization where all students from any faith background are welcome to join us each week.
 Come check us out and enjoy some food, games, and a safe space for spiritual growth.